Efficient Multidimensional Functional Data Analysis Using Marginal Product Basis Systems: Introduction

+It is worth noting that the multidimensional set-up considered here has received significantly less attention than \textit{multivariate} functional data.
+Multivariate FDA involves observing multiple, potentially correlated functions for each of the $N$ samples, with most approaches focusing on the case where the domain of each univariate functional data is one-dimensional \citep{li2020}.
+Approaches to analyzing \textit{multivariate multidimensional} functional data typically first require a functional representation for each univariate multidimensional domain, which are then used for the multivariate analysis \citep{happ2018}.
+As a result, this work can be seamlessly integrated with such methods.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:model_theory}, we formulate the optimal MPB system and discuss relevant theoretical properties.
-In Section~\ref{sec:marginal_product_function_estimation}, we derive an efficient estimation procedure and discuss the incorporation of roughness-based regularization using differential operators.
+In Section~\ref{sec:marginal_product_function_estimation}, we derive an efficient estimation procedure and discuss the incorporation of roughness-based regularization using differential operators as well as hyperparameter selection.
 In Section~\ref{sec:mfpca_proc}, we illustrate how to utilize the MPB to derive a fast two-stage multidimensional FPCA.
 Section~\ref{sec:simulation_studies} compares the proposed method with competing methods in simulation studies.
 In Section~\ref{sec:real_data_analysis}, we analyze a set of magnetic resonance imaging data from a traumatic brain injury study.
 Section~\ref{sec:discussion} offers concluding remarks and potential future directions.
 Proofs for all theorems can be found in Supplemental Materials.
+Code for our algorithms and scripts to reproduce all of the results in the simulation section have been made publicly available in a python package: \url{https://github.com/Will-Consagra/eMFDA}.